ndorado3/orm-e-commerce/README.md

 ![.env file example](./Assets/env.png)

-2. Check that MySQL server is running
+2. Check that MySQL server is running.

 ![MySQL server running](./Assets/serverOn.png)

 - Create the schema from MySQL shell and seed the database from the terminal: